LucasDelfino92/morrowindsharp/setup.md

 ### [**Mod Organizer 2**](https://www.nexusmods.com/skyrimspecialedition/mods/6194)

 An excellent mod manager, offering lots of quality of life conveniences that make modding an easy and quick process.
-The most popular alternative is **Wrye Mash**.
-However, I’ve found that it isn’t anywhere near as intuitive as Mod Organizer 2 is, which is why we will only use it for the features Mod Organizer 2 lacks.

-- Manually download **Mod Organizer 2** (Main files).
+- Manually download **Mod Organizer 2** (Main files), and run the executable.
-- Run the downloaded **Mod Organizer 2** executable.
 - When prompted to choose an install location, choose **C:\Games\Morrowind Mods\MO2**.
 - When installation has finished, click **Finish**.
 - The **Instance manager** window will appear.
 Click the **Create a new instance** button on the upper left.